zyf0717/zyf0717.github.io/_posts/2026-05-22-autonomy-is-overrated.markdown

 Following my previous post on [Day-1 vs. Day-2 in the Era of Agentic AI]({% post_url 2026-05-07-day1-vs-day2-agentic-ai %}), this post explores autonomy in the context of human staffing and agentic AI.

 > **TL;DR**: Autonomy is overrated in most cases, human or AI.

+## More Autonomy Means a Larger Decision Space

+Humans implicitly suffer from [bounded rationality](https://en.wikipedia.org/wiki/Bounded_rationality) and therefore [choice overload](https://en.wikipedia.org/wiki/Overchoice): an overabundance of options can lead to decision fatigue, analysis paralysis, and post-decision regret.

+A parallel dynamic applies to agentic AI, as more autonomy means a larger decision space: more tools, more paths, more states to manage, and more opportunities to act on incomplete or incorrect assumptions.

+Because autonomy is not just permission to act—it is also *permission to choose*.
+Choosing well requires context, constraints, and feedback; without these, failure compounds.

+A major problem with unbounded autonomy is therefore not just safety, but also performance degradation.

 ## Already Solved: Human Staffing